 Prioritising Tenants in a Pandemic

 Supporting and liaising with tenants has always been a primary pillar on which we’ve based our business – kindness, respect, and good service should be a given, not an added ‘nice-to-have’.
+This is how we are prioritising tenants:

 Working in homes during the pandemic